alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Fact tables are typically limited to foreign keys, degenerate dimensions and numeric facts<sup>pg 278</sup>.
     - You should prohibit text fields, including cryptic indicators and flags, from the fact table<sup>pg 301</sup>.
 Textual comments should not be stored in a fact table directly because they waste space and rarely participate in queries<sup>pg 350</sup>.
 If textual characteristics are used for query filtering or report labeling, then they belong in a dimension<sup>pg 383</sup>.
     - The fact table's granularity determines what constitutes a fact table row.
 In other words, what is the measurement event being recorded?<sup>pg 342</sup>.
     - There are trade-offs between creating separate fact table for each natural cluster of transaction types versus lumping the transactions into a single fact table<sup>pg 378</sup>.
-See page 144 for more details.
     - The natural conflict between the detailed transaction view and the snapshot perspective almost always requires building both kinds of fact tables un the warehouse<sup>pg 378</sup>.
 - There are just three fundamental types of fact tables; transaction, periodic snapshot and accumulating snapshot<sup>pg 119</sup>.
 All three serve a useful purpose, and often need two to complement each other.
 Whenever a source business process is considered for inclusion in the DW/BI system, there are three essential grain choices<sup>pg 342</sup>.
     - Transaction fact tables are the most fundamental view of operations, at the individual transaction line level<sup>pg 120</sup>.
 A row exists in the fact table only if a transaction event occurred.
 Naturally most atomic and enables analysis at extreme detail.
 However you cannot survive on transactions alone.